gbuzzard/overleaf_fs/docs/source/features.rst

 * **Expand / collapse folders** to navigate quickly.
 * **Drag projects into folders** to reorganize them locally.
 * **Pin projects** to keep them visible at the top of their folder.

+* **Open on Overleaf**: double-clicking a project opens it in your default web browser.

 Hovering over any project displays a multi‑line summary including owner, folder, last modified time, and project URL.